NCERT Solutions for Class 12 Biology Chapter 12 Ecosystem

 Answer:

 Decomposition is the process of breaking down complex organic matter of detritus into inorganic substances such as carbon dioxide, water, and nutrients.
 Dead remains of plants and animals constitute detritus.
-The process of decomposition involves steps like fragmentation, leaching, catabolism, humification, and mineralisation.
+The process of decomposition involves steps like fragmentation, leaching, catabolism, humification, and mineralization.

 1. Fragmentation of Detritus- In this step, the detritus is broken down into small fragments by earthworms